prithv1/PASTA/README.md

 <img src="media/pasta.png" alt="" width="100%">

-PASTA is a simple and effective frequency domain augmentation strategy to improve out-of-the-box synthetic-to-real (syn-to-real) generalization performance.
-PASTA involves perturbing the amplitude spectra of the synthetic images in the Fourier domain to generate augmented views.
-We find that synthetic images tend to be less diverse in their high-frequency components compared to real ones.
-Based on this observation, we design PASTA to perturb the amplitude spectrums in a structured manner such that high-frequency components are perturbed relatively more than the low-frequency ones (as outlined in the figure above).
-For the tasks of semantic segmentation (GTAV→Real), object detection (Sim10K→Real), and object recognition (VisDA-C Syn→Real), across a total of 5 syn-to-real shifts, we find that PASTA  either outperforms or is consistently competitive with more complex state-of-the-art methods while being complementary to other generalization approaches.
+Synthetic data offers the promise of cheap and bountiful training data for settings where lots of labeled real-world data for tasks is unavailable.
+However, models trained on synthetic data significantly underperform on real-world data.
+In this paper, we propose Proportional Amplitude Spectrum Training Augmentation (PASTA),a simple and effective augmentation strategy to improve out-of-the-box synthetic-to-real (syn-to-real) generalization performance.
+PASTA involves perturbing the amplitude spectrums of the synthetic images in the Fourier domain to generate augmented views.
+We design PASTA to perturb the amplitude spectrums in a structured manner such that high-frequency components are perturbed relatively more thanthe low-frequency ones.
+For the tasks of semantic segmentation (GTAV→Real),object detection (Sim10K→Real), and object recognition (VisDA-C Syn→Real), across a total of 5 syn-to-real shifts, we find that PASTA outperforms more complexstate-of-the-art generalization methods while being complementary to the same.

 To visualize PASTA augmented samples, follow the steps below: